List of The Wheel of Time characters: Ishamael

-Ishamael is portrayed by Fares Fares in the Wheel of Time television adaptation, first appearing in the 2021 episode "The Eye of the World", in which he is mistaken for the Dark One by Rand and Moiraine Damodred.
-Rand appears to neutralize him, but not before Ishamael is able to cut off Moiraine from the One Power.
-In season two, Ishamael masterminds the plot to seduce Rand to the Shadow, or destroy him.
+Ishamael is portrayed by Fares Fares in the Wheel of Time television adaptation, first appearing in the 2021 episode "The Eye of the World", in which Rand and Moiraine Damodred mistake him for the Dark One.
+Rand appears to neutralize him, but only after Ishamael cuts Moiraine off from the One Power.
+In season two, Ishamael masterminds the plot to seduce Rand to the Shadow or destroy him.
 In "Daughter of the Night", he is revealed to have previously released the dangerous Forsaken Lanfear, who has already sought out Rand, the reincarnation of her ancient lover Lews.
 He employs the Aes Sedai Liandrin Guirale as his agent, and coerces Min Farshaw to lead Mat to Falme, where he is destined to kill Rand.
 Ishamael has also placed himself as a powerful advisor to the invading Seanchan, ingratiating himself to High Lord Turak, and outright controlling High Lady Suroth, who knows his true nature and fears him.
 In "What Was Meant to Be", Ishamael asks Rand to join him and the Shadow, or be killed.
 Rand refuses, and Ishamael uses illusion to deceive Mat into stabbing Rand with a cursed dagger.
 With help from his friends, Rand is able to rise up and slay Ishamael using a sword infused with the One Power.

 Sean T. Collins of Vulture described the character as "Handsome, worldly, sophisticated ... and he's one of the most innovative big bads I've seen on genre television since the psychotically chipper Lalo Salamanca on Better Call Saul.